tomouchuu/tomouchuu/readme.md

-# TOMO@UCHUU Personal Site V6
+# TOMO@UCHUU Personal Site V7

-Frontend for my personal site to find out more about me, portfolio etc. but also my blog.
+Frontend for my personal site to find out more about me